MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to have file names sorted literally (as in Windows 2000 and earlier) rather than in numerical order.

 If you enable this policy setting, File Explorer will sort file names by each digit in a file name (for example, 111 < 22 < 3).